Lars3n95/AppRater-Dialog/README.md

             setContentView(R.layout.activity_main);
         }
     }
 First all settings are set to default.
-The I overwrite so me of them.
+Then I overwrite some of them.
 I want to wait 4 days instead of 3, the app should be launched only 3 times instead of 5.
 Furthermore I want a different title, I don't want the notNowButton (`Later`) to be displayed and I want to change the rateButton's text.
 ![CustomizedDialog](ttps://imgur.com/XibDGKL.png?2 "Customized dialog")

 #### StarBuilder